grimmelm/ctech404/ctech402/module_6/M6_Codio_PROJECT/exercise_specs.md

 Hint: To generate a die roll, you should use the <code>random.randint()</code> function to generate a random integer value between 1 and 6

+Additional functionality: Make the game more interesting by adding additional rounds.
+In other words, the user and computer can each role 5 dice multiple times, and the final score will take into account all rounds.

 Idea #2
 It's time to create your own game.<br>
 Make a simple dice game where a user and a computer each roll 5 dice compete to get the highest score.<br>